Zoned Temperature Control

-Add some of today’s most desired home design features, and the problem gets worse.
-Large glass expanses, vaulted or cathedral ceilings, finished basements, solariums, lofts — they all can cause temperatures to vary dramatically from one part of a house to the next.
-Expecting one thermostat in a single room to control temperature variations throughout your home is asking the impossible.
-A Zoned Comfort Control system increases comfort by controlling specific temperature needs in designated areas of your home — making you and your family more comfortable while saving money by using less energy for heating and cooling needs.
+Add some of today’s most desired home design features, and the problem worsens.
+Large glass expanses, vaulted or cathedral ceilings, finished basements, solariums, and lofts can cause temperatures to vary dramatically from one part of a house to the next.
+Expecting one thermostat in a single room to control air temperature variations throughout your home is asking the impossible.
+A Zoned Comfort Control system installation increases comfortability by controlling specific air temperature needs in a designated zone of your house — making you and your family more comfortable while saving money by using less energy for heating and air conditioning needs.

 What is Zoned Comfort Control?